Getting Started and Falconry Apprenticeship

 Hunting is the difference between being a falconer and being a “pet-keeper”.
 Raptors do not make good pets and falconry regulations where put into place to allow for falconry (i.e. hunting), not pet-keeping.
 If you are fascinated with birds but not interested in hunting with one, we respectfully suggest that you work with bird species other than raptors.

 Falconers use birds of prey to hunt and by joining the OHC you will have the opportunity to meet falconers who are experienced in the sport and who have hunting expertise.
-We encourage new members to come out to Club events and spend some time hunting with falconers before they go any further.
+We encourage new members to come out to Club events and spend some time hunting with falconers before they invest in a bird or facilities.
 This is the best opportunity to decide if this sport is really what you thought it was going to be before you spend a lot of time and money.

 The club has prepared Apprenticeship Guide as a reference and to answer basic questions.

-Falconry apprentices must be sponsored by a falconer who has been licenced for at least five years.
-Once you’re an OHC member and have a hunting licence, the Ontario Hawking Club will assist you in finding a qualified sponsor (the province does not help you with this).
+Falconry apprentices must be sponsored by a falconer who has been licensed for at least five years.
+Once you’re an OHC member and have a hunting license, the Ontario Hawking Club will do its best to assist you in finding a qualified sponsor (the province does not help you with this).
 Sponsors are experienced falconers who donate their time and expertise to help develop falconry excellence in beginners.

 In general, sponsors are looking for apprentices that have done their homework, are highly motivated and committed to their birds.

-Apply to the MNR for an Apprentice Falconry licence.
-A Falconry Apprenticeship is a 15 month term, which includes two autumn hunting seasons with a falconer who has held a General Falconry licence for at least 5 years.
-Upon successful completion of your apprenticeship, your sponsor will sign your paperwork and you graduate from an Apprentice to a General falconer.
+Apply to the MNR for an Apprentice Falconry license.
+A Falconry Apprenticeship is a 15-month term, which includes two autumn hunting seasons with a falconer who has held a General Falconry license for at least 5 years.
+Upon successful completion of your apprenticeship, your sponsor will sign your paperwork and you graduate from an Apprentice to a General Falconer.

 If you are unable to trap a bird, a female Harris hawk makes a suitable alternative.
 They can be purchased from breeders.